 ‘Lifestage’ feeding is a relatively new term that means feeding your pet what they need at each stage of life.
 This blog should give you an insight into the interesting world of nutrition, help you to determine what stage of life your pet is in and how to tailor their diet to that stage.

-- Adult – this is from the end of the kitten/ puppy stage and until their senior years.
+This is from the end of the kitten or puppy stage and until their senior years.

 - Small dogs – this stage begins at 12 years old

 - Medium dogs – this stage begins at 10 years old

 - Large dogs – this stage begins at 8 years old

 This stage is obvious, but it is very important that it has its own category.
 In the last trimester of pregnancy, and throughout the lactation period, there is a much higher demand for calories on the bitch/queen.
 If she is not fed to account for this, then she can lose a lot of weight and she may not be able to produce plenty of high-quality milk.

 Now you know which stage of life your pet is in, let’s move onto the nutrition side of things…

 Puppy and kitten food is high in calcium and phosphorus which promotes good bone health.
 It is also high in calories which is needed for growing.
 These diets are perfect for a growing animal because they prevent any deficiencies and you know that they are getting everything that they need.
 They can also be used in the last trimester of pregnancy and lactation, as the extra calories make sure that Mum has all the energy she requires, and this diet gives her the extra calcium needed for milk production.